snowyu/amforth/doc/source/TG/Architecture.rst

    ;

 :command:`recognize` always returns a valid method table.
-If no recognizer succeeds, the :command:`DT:NULL` is returned with the addr/len of the unknown-to-handle word.
+If no recognizer succeeds, the :command:`RECTYPE-NULL` is returned with the addr/len of the unknown-to-handle word.

 API